danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

   <img src="../assets/img/ca-breast/juggling.svg" />
 </figure>

 Care Advisor for Breast (CA-Breast) kicked off in early 2017 and *I began work as the team's product designer in July 2017*.
-I worked daily with team leads from offering management, research, regulatory, and development in order to bring this product to a global market.
+I worked daily with the offering management, research, regulatory, and development teams in order to bring this product to a global market.

 At the beginning of this project, I was responsible for identifying and exploring the opportunity space given a broad direction.
 Once early validation was proven, I became responsible for designing and defining the solution, including the training and implementation of our machine learning algorithm.